specialunderwear/django-exact/README.md

 * transparently handles re-authentication.
 Exact's OAuth2 tokens are valid for 10 minutes
 * handles pagination. `filter()` returns a generator
-* uses connection keep-alive (thanks to the requests library) resulting in huge performance gain.
-Exact can take over 5 seconds to establish a HTTPS/TLS connection, subsequent requests are faster)
+* doe not use connection keep-alive because exact does not let you have enough concurrent connections to be useful.

 Setup
 -----